Featured Online Social Work Programs

 Now that you understand what it takes to become a social worker, the next step is to explore which accredited accelerated social work degree online programs are available and which is right for you.

 You may want to obtain an online fast-track social work degree for a variety of reasons.
-Because of their convenience and flexibility—and the opportunity to get your degree in as little as 18 months—you might choose these fully accredited degree programs over traditional programs.
+Because of their convenience and flexibility — and the opportunity to get your degree quickly — you might choose these accredited degree programs over traditional programs.

 When you choose a career as a social worker, you’ll contribute to the lives of others and the world—because the work you do as a social worker matters.